 Welcome to Year five

-Year 5 usually have PE on Wednesdays and swimming on Fridays, however, swimming lessons will not start until October - watch out for updates on ClassDojo.
+Year 5 usually have PE on Wednesdays and swimming on Fridays, but do watch out for updates on ClassDojo.

 Look at the diary section below to see what we have been up to.